-The assumption that the meaning of Almah implies youth I find not workable from the break down I already did of it's etymology.
+The assumption that the meaning of Almah implies youth I find not workable from the break down I already did of it's etymology and usage.
 Plus that it is effectively still used of Miriam the sister of Moses when she was over 80.

 Many other Christians defending that it means Virgin have argued Almah implies still living in her father's house.
 However in addition to being connected to Miriam at a time when her father was certainly long dead.
 Song of Solomon applies it to women that are to some extent already in Solomon's Harem.

 We feel the need to do this because we keep assuming Mary was still under her father's roof at the Annunciation.
 But nothing in Matthew or Luke mentioned her father in the narrative (I do firmly believe however that he is the Heli of Luke 3's genealogy).
 While such a thing happening at all was rare, she could have been living on her own.
 Maybe her father and mother died already, maybe she was older then we usually assume.
 Maybe Almah in part refers to women who even if they eventually did marry wanted to be independent of that obligation.